living-etc/iep/DEV_NOTES.md

 - Document migration mechanism
 - Get rid of the migration registry and figure out how to list the migrations dynamically
+- Have the tests use the real migrations instead of dedicated test migrations

 ## XDG Variable Reference